tldr-pages/tldr/pages/common/macchina.md

 `macchina --long-uptime --long-shell --long-kernel`

-- Check for any errors / system failures encountered when trying to fetch system information:
+- Check for any errors/system failures encountered when trying to fetch system information:

 `macchina --doctor`